Reward For Escaped Inmate Information Increased

 HARTFORD, Conn.
-(AP) _ The U.S. Marshals service is increasing its reward from $1,500 to up to $2,500 for information leading to the arrest of an inmate who escaped from a Connecticut state prison.
+(WTIC and AP) – The U.S. Marshals service says an inmate who escaped from a Connecticut state prison has been captured in Georgia.

 The U.S. Marshals Violent Fugitive Task Force announced Tuesday it was offering a larger reward for information leading to Mercado’s arrest.